The Walking Dead: World Beyond

-The Walking Dead: World Beyond is an American post-apocalyptic horror drama limited series created by Scott M. Gimple and Matthew Negrete that premiered on AMC on October 4, 2020.
+The Walking Dead: World Beyond is an American post-apocalyptic horror drama television limited series created by Scott M. Gimple and Matthew Negrete that premiered on AMC on October 4, 2020.
 It is a spin-off series to The Walking Dead, which is based on the comic book series of the same name by Robert Kirkman, Tony Moore, and Charlie Adlard, and is the third television series within The Walking Dead franchise.
 The first season consisted of 10 episodes.
-The second and final season premiered on October 3, 2021, and also consists of 10 episodes with the final episode aired on December 5, 2021.
+The second and final season premiered on October 3, 2021, and also consists of 10 episodes with the final episode airing on December 5, 2021.
 Matthew Negrete, who previously wrote for The Walking Dead, is the showrunner for the series.

 The series received mixed reviews, with critics praising the performances of the cast, but criticizing its pacing.

 Premise

 The series, set in Nebraska ten years after the zombie apocalypse, features four teenage protagonists and focuses on "the first generation to come-of-age in the apocalypse as we know it.
 Some will become heroes.
 Some will become villains.
 In the end, all of them will be changed forever.
 Grown-up and cemented in their identities, both good and bad."

 The series begins in a college town in Nebraska, which is a reference to the season 2 episode of the original series.
-The episode, titled "Nebraska", mentions that Nebraska was well-poised to resist the zombie apocalypse because of their low human population density and high level of firearms.
+That episode, titled "Nebraska", mentions that Nebraska was well-poised to resist the zombie apocalypse because of their low human population density and high level of firearms.

 In World Beyond, the "Campus Colony" comes into being when the Nebraska State University campus is declared a safe zone at the beginning of the zombie outbreak.
 Civilians flee to the campus, which is protected by U.S. military personnel.
 As the rest of the world descends into chaos, the enclave at Nebraska State University survives and thrives to enable a generation of children to grow up in relative safety.
-Thus the main characters of World Beyond have lived a pretty sheltered existence and at the start of the series have rarely left the safety of the campus.
+Thus the main characters of World Beyond have lived a very sheltered existence and at the start of the series have rarely left the safety of the campus.
 It is eventually revealed that Omaha is part of the "Alliance of Three", which is an association of three survivor cities: Portland, Omaha and the Civic Republic.
-In this confederation, the Campus Colony with about 10,000 residents is viewed as a mere satellite branch of the larger Omaha outpost, which has about 100,000 inhabitants.
+In this confederation, the Campus Colony with about 10,000 residents is viewed as a mere satellite branch of the larger Omaha community, which has about 100,000 inhabitants.